GovTechSG/techpass-user-docs/docs/whats-new/staging-release-notes.md

 **Feature**

 <details>
-<summary style="font-size:20px;font-weight:bold">Search bar added to*User dashboard</summary>
+<summary style="font-size:20px;font-weight:bold">Search bar added on TechPass portal</summary>

-The TechPass portal has been updated with a new search bar feature that allows users to search for specific applications.
+We have updated TechPass portal with a new search bar feature that allows users to search for specific applications.
 Additionally, tenants can also use the search bar to search for applications and OTP Credentials.

 </details>

 **Changes**

 <details>
-<summary style="font-size:20px;font-weight:bold"> Updated restriction on TechBiz applications and groups management in TechPass</summary>
+<summary style="font-size:20px;font-weight:bold"> Updated restriction on TechBiz application role assignment in TechPass</summary>

-Previously, tenants were not allowed to manage their applications' role assignments on TechPass if they had onboard to TechBiz.
+Previously, tenants were not allowed to manage their applications' role assignments on TechPass if they had onboarded to TechBiz.
 However, we understand that some applications may not be on TechBiz, so we have updated the restriction to be applied at the application-level instead.
-Applications that are not on TechBiz can continue to have their application role assignments managed on TechPass, while applications on TechBiz should be managed on TechBiz.

 Additionally, TechBiz-created groups will no longer be displayed on the TechPass portal, and tenants will not be able to call certain Automation APIs for these groups.
 To help tenants exclude TechBiz-created groups from their results, we have introduced a new *excludeOnTechBiz* query parameter for the **List Groups** Automation API.
 These changes are designed to streamline the management of application role assignments and groups for TechPass tenants.